LloydDunn/task_list_app_deployment_terraform/README.md

 What do HTTP status codes that start with 5 mean?
 You might encounter some of them as you work on getting this application up and running.

 It'd be a good idea to expand your knowledge on [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
-You can use this reference article whenever you find a new status code you haven't come across before!.
+You can use this reference article whenever you find a new status code you haven't come across before!

 ### Where to find application logs